 - If you synchronized a course on Flat, their account will be provisioned and they will see the course at their connection to Flat (from our homepage or any app / link).

 - You can also directly give them the link of your Flat for Education website (e.g. https://[my-school].flat.io).
-They will see a big “Google Sign in” button.
-By default, even if they are not part of a course, they will have access to your site (only your G Suite domain is authorized to join the site).
+They will see a “Google Sign in” button on that page that will allow them to sign in.

 Assignments in their Google Classroom stream